How To Pay Off Your Car Loan Fast Use These Tips And Hacks

 For example, Kaye had training in social media management, she earned extra by handling the social media accounts of online clients.
 The money she earned from these freelance projects helped pay off her car loan faster.

 You can also tutor kids on the side or do some baby or dog sitting to earn extra income.
 If you’re good with directions, you can put your car to work by being an Uber driver.
-Renting off your extra room via Airbnb can also bring hundreds to thousands of dollars for your savings.
+Renting your extra room via Airbnb (which by the way Airbnb had 5.6 million active listings in 2020 and 4 million hosts at the end of 2020), can also add hundreds to thousands of dollars to your savings.

 Make sure that the money you are earning on your side gigs goes directly to your car loan.
 Just make sure you don’t replace what you budgeted but, use this as EXTRA to help pay it off sooner and save that money!
 You may open a separate bank account where you can deposit your extra money and use it to pay off the course of the loan every month.